itsbilolbek/uzbek-latin-keyboard/README.md

 - 3-level: Purple color buttons
 - 4-level: Uppercase of 3-level.
 Use SHIFT+ALT(Ring side) key.
 Blue color buttons

-### 2. Modified US English (`us`) Layout
+### 2. Uzbek (US) Layout

-The installer also makes targeted changes to the default US layout, allowing users to input critical Uzbek characters quickly without changing their current input source.
+This is a cleaner, non-intrusive alternative to modifying the standard system files.
+This layout is essentially the **US QWERTY layout** with two critical Uzbek characters mapped to the third level (AltGr).

 | Key | Modifier | Output Character | Unicode | Purpose |
 | :--- | :--- | :--- | :--- | :--- |